-For this paper, the ERC calibrated the model for Kansas using publicly available state and federal data, and relied on a similar dynamic scoring framework used by federal agencies to evaluate federal tax proposals to predict how certain policy changes will affect gross domestic product, job creation or loss, and government revenue.
+For this paper, the ERC calibrated the model for Georgia using publicly available state and federal data, and relied on a similar dynamic scoring framework used by federal agencies to evaluate federal tax proposals to predict how certain policy changes will affect gross domestic product, job creation or loss, and government revenue.

-The ERC's model has undergone a double-blind peer review and incorporated comments from those reviews consistent with current academic standards and methodologies.
+STELA has undergone a double-blind peer review and incorporated comments from those reviews consistent with current academic standards and methodologies.
 The model's full technical description provided below will allow researchers to validate the model's accuracy and the conclusions that we have drawn.